metacpan/metacpan-cpan-extracted/distros/L/LWP-Protocol-AnyEvent-http/README.txt

 systems and cooperative multitasking system such as Coro.

-This module makes LWP more friendly to these systems by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent and AnyEvent::HTTP.
+This module makes LWP more friendly to these systems by plugging in an HTTP, HTTPS and SOCKS protocol implementor powered by AnyEvent and AnyEvent::HTTP.

 In short, it allows AnyEvent callbacks and Coro threads